xFrednet/TFL5-improve-lint-list-performance/sections/03-measurement.md

 ### Scoring
 <!-- Reviewed: 1x slightly changed -->
 The result of the analyses is summarized in a single score with a corresponding grade.
 The score is calculated using a baseline.
 Each checked criteria can add bonus points or subtracted a penalty.
 This implementation is used to give different weights to specific configurations.
-The significance of these modifiers are based on how important the analyzed aspect for security.
-Scores can range from a minimum of 0 to a maximum of 135, the score of 100 already indicates that the website is configured correctly a higher score can be achieved by gaining bonus points.
+The significance of these modifiers are based on how important the analyzed aspect is for security.
+Scores can range from a minimum of 0 to a maximum of 135, the score of 100 already indicates that the website is configured correctly, a higher score can be achieved by gaining bonus points.
 A score of 100 and above corresponds to the grade _A+_ [@github.observatory.scoring].

 The observatory documentation notes that all websites are graded equally, this means certain graded configurations might be unimportant for the specific use case [@mozilla.observatory.faq].